google/j2cl/README.md

-> # PLEASE BE ADVISED: This repository is an early access of not finalized product.
-Build support for open-source is incomplete and access is mostly provided for GWT-SDK migrators.
+> # PLEASE BE ADVISED: This repository does not contain a finished product and is only here to give early access to a few early GWT-SDK migrators.
+Build support for open-source is incomplete.

 J2CL
 ====